Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_dan.md

 # Dan's Visitor Log
 Check out my document clustering project [here](https://github.com/Data-Science-for-Linguists/dan_project)

+** Alicia's visit - Nov 15, 2017**
+*Something I learned from your project:*
+- 	I didn't previously know how to make the clustering diagram, and also it was interesting how you read in the data files of the wiki articles.

+*Something that came to mind*
+-

 **Ben's visit - Nov 6, 2017**

-*Something I learned from you project:*
+*Something I learned from your project:*
 -	‘Measuring semantic distances’ sounds like something I should know about, but in reality I’m ignorant other than the general concept.
 I will be very interested to see how this gets measured and would love to ‘borrow’ the code for my own future projects if possible.
 -	How to read-in and use json files – very useful